-After the committee is approved, the student should formalize the written and oral exam dates.
+After the committee is approved, the student should formalize the written research proposal and oral exam dates.
 Allow sufficient time; the schedules of five faculty members must be accommodated.
-It is particularly important that the student plan ahead; especially if the student plans to take the oral and written exams during the summer months.
-While it is recommended that the written and oral exams be separated by two weeks, a minimum of seven days must separate the written and oral exams to allow faculty members adequate time to correct and discuss the written examination with the student.
+It is particularly important that the student plan ahead, especially if the student plans to take the oral and written exams during the summer months.
+While it is recommended that the written and oral exams be separated by two weeks, a minimum of seven days must separate the written research proposal and oral exams to allow faculty members adequate time to correct and discuss the written research proposal with the student.

-The student must i the BPHY Student Services Advisor of the finalized dates for the written and oral exams.
+The student must contact the BPHY Student Services Advisor of the finalized dates for the written research proposal and oral exams.
 The Student Services Advisor can help with reserving rooms, etc. if needed.
-One week prior to the written exam it is wise for the student to reconfirm the dates, times, and locations of the written and oral exams with each committee member.
+One week prior to the written exam it is wise for the student to reconfirm the dates, times, and locations of the oral exams with each committee member.
 This can be accomplished by email.